fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/+ Fresh Install/+ MOC Fresh Install To-Do List.md

 - [ ] **`yazi`:** Deploy your configuration files for the `yazi` terminal file manager.

 ### 7. Re-Link exisiting github repo to continue backing up to it.
-- [ ] Follow these steps to the T [[Relink to my existing github repo for backup after Fresh Install]]
+- [ ] Follow these steps after you've already checked out and restored all the files from the github repo using git_dotfiles checkout -f  [[Relink to my existing github repo for backup after Fresh Install]]

+or
+- [ ] create  a new github repo to start backing up. [[git_bare_repo_setup]]